-When select committees in the new House of Commons look for a successful past inquiry from which to learn, they may well think of the inquiry into Sir Philip Green and the collapse of BHS.
-In this blogpost.
+When select committees in the new House of Commons look for a successful past inquiry from which to learn, they may think of that into Sir Philip Green and the BHS collapse.
+Here, the Clerks of the two committees involved back select committee inquiries into such cases, but suggest rare features of the BHS inquiry mean it might not work as a general model.

 When the new departmental select committees in the next House of Commons are formed and first meet to consider their objectives, working methods and subjects of inquiry, they may want to draw on lessons from the 2015 Parliament.
 In particular, they may want to reflect on what can be learned from one of the most high-profile and effective select committee inquiries of recent years: the joint inquiry by the Work and Pensions and Business committees into the collapse of BHS.